From Nigeria to the NFL, Chicago Bears OL Roy Mbaeteka hopes to continue his football fairy tale

 “Every day he’s just, ‘I’m going to get a little bit better.
 Every day I’m going to gain a little more understanding.’
 He wants to learn,” Morgan said.

-That’s been part of the book on Mbaeteka since he began this journey two-plus years ago, fueling the ride with intelligence, focus and diligence.
-Combine that with his size, length and agility, factor in his lack of playing experience, and it’s easy to imagine what he could one day become.
+That has been the book on Mbaeteka since he began this journey two-plus years ago, fueling the ride with intelligence, focus and diligence.
+Combine that with his size, length and agility, factor in his lack of playing experience, and it’s easy to imagine what he could become one day.

 A year ago, former Pro Bowl offensive lineman LeCharles Bentley, now the NFL’s senior adviser of player performance and development, called Mbaeteka “by far the most physically advanced athlete I’ve worked with at his current stage of growth and development.”

-Through that lens, Mbaeteka’s rise over the past two-and-a-half years remains staggering.
+Through that lens, Mbaeteka’s rise over the last 2 1/2 years is staggering.

 “My knowledge is now miles from where I started,” he said.
 “But I still have a million miles to go.”